 How is the Wish Different from Other Disney Cruise Line Ships?

 The Disney Magic and Disney Wonder are sister ships to one-another, meaning that they are more or less structurally identical to each other.
 Similarly, the Disney Dream and Disney Fantasy are sister ships.
-As of 2023, the Disney Wish is distinct from all other Disney Cruise Line Ships.
-Disney Wish is expected to eventually have two sister ships: the Disney Treasure is set to begin sailing in December 2024, and another as-yet-unnamed sister ship is expected to be completed sometime in 2025.
-Separately, another Disney ship — the Disney Adventure — is also expected to join the fleet in 2025, but it will be different from all the others.
+As of 2023, the Disney Wish was distinct from all other Disney Cruise Line Ships.
+Disney Wish is expected to eventually have at least three sister ships: the Disney Treasure is set to begin sailing in December 2024, the Disney Destiny is expected to be completed sometime in 2025, and an unnamed 9th ship joins in 2028-2029.
+Separately, multiple other Disney ships are under construction, some of which could be similar to the Wish.

 Now let’s look at some of the major elements of this fantastic new ship!